 To achieve this connection and realization, I also believe in a close integration of classroom- based exposure to theory and field-based exposure to reality.
 Math is an essential tool in our society, and students need to experience that aspect of mathematics by putting it to use.
 One of the best things about being at a place like GMC where sustainability and practice are taken seriously is that there is no shortage of applications for math.
 Algebra, systems thinking, data analysis, calculus—they all have their place when we are serious about understanding our impact upon the world.
 That connection needs to be real in the classroom.

-- 2014: Initiation of the Center for Quantitative Literacy at Green Mountain College and reform of the math curriculum at the college.
+- 2014: Initiation of The Math Center at Green Mountain College and reform of the math curriculum at the college.

 - 2011 – 2013: Developed and oversaw the 3-year LEAFS research project comparing human, animal, and engine power for vegetable production.
 Several presentations and articles came from this work as well as an expansion of technologies used and taught on the farm.